SiyiP/linked-blog-starter-md/12 Psych/MMT Migraine Meds Blumer.md

 	3. AEs: dysphagia, muscle weakness, headache, etc... these can all be well tolerated
 7. Mg = effective supplement?
 8. coQ10 and riboflavin - some evidence in prevention?

+"migraine cocktail - in ed given more than 72 of a migraine that's debilitating."